Linuxfabrik/monitoring-plugins/check-plugins/redis-status/README.rst

-    replication_repl_backlog_histlen,           Bytes,              Size in bytes of the data in the replication backlog buffer replication_repl_backlog_size,              Bytes,              Total size in bytes of the replication backlog buffer server_uptime_in_seconds,                   Seconds,            Number of seconds since Redis server start stats_evicted_keys,                         Number,             Number of evicted keys due to maxmemory limit stats_expired_keys,                         Number,             "Total number of key expiration events.
+    replication_repl_backlog_histlen,           Bytes,              Size in bytes of the data in the replication backlog buffer replication_repl_backlog_size,              Bytes,              Total size in bytes of the replication backlog buffer server_uptime_in_seconds,                   Seconds,            Number of seconds since Redis server start stats_evicted_keys,                         Continous Counter,  Number of evicted keys due to maxmemory limit stats_expired_keys,                         Continous Counter,  "Total number of key expiration events.
 If there are no expirable keys, it can be an indication that you are not setting TTLs on keys.
 In such cases, when your instance data reaches the maxmemory-gb limit, there are no keys to evict which can result in an out of memory condition.
 If the metric shows many expired keys, but you still see memory pressure on your instance, you should lower maxmemory-gb." stats_instantaneous_input,                  Number,             The network read rate per second in KB/sec stats_instantaneous_ops_per_sec,            Number,             Number of commands processed per second stats_instantaneous_output,                 Number,             The networks write rate per second in KB/sec